-No longer one of Toronto’s best-kept secrets, the restoration of Roncesvalles is evident in its destination-worthy restaurants, boutiques, pubs, and indie coffee houses.
-Staying true to its roots, authentic Polish butchers, delicatessens, and restaurants, stand strong with the area’s newest entrepreneurial ‘allies’.
-The seamless mixture of ‘old’ and ‘new’ combine effortlessly to create a tight-knit community that has everything a resident would need – less pretensions.
+No longer one of Toronto’s best-kept secrets, the restoration of Roncesvalles has resulted in destination-worthy restaurants, boutiques, pubs, and indie coffee houses.
+Staying true to its roots, authentic Polish butchers, delicatessens, and restaurants stand strong with the area’s newest entrepreneurial ‘allies’.
+The seamless mixture of old and new combine effortlessly to create a tight-knit community that has everything a resident would need—or want.

 Roncesvalles brims with turn-of-the-century brick homes, inviting porches, sweeping gardens, and charming laneways.
 Houses are located within walking, or short driving, distance to local schools and amenities.
 Real estate in this vibrant area is highly sought-after and homes listed in the neighbourhood normally sell within days of being listed on the market.

-If you’re lucky enough to ‘score’ a groovy pad in the “Roncey” area, an “impressive dinner party fact” is that Roncesvalles Avenue takes its name from the Battle of Roncesvalles, which took place in the Roncesvalles Pass in Spain in 1813.
+Fun fact: Roncesvalles Avenue takes its name from the Battle of Roncesvalles, which took place in Spain’s Roncesvalles Pass in 1813.
 (The name ‘Roncesvalles’ means ‘valley of thorns’ in Spanish.)
 It was at this gully that Colonel Walter O’Hara — an early 19th-century Irish settler who played a significant role in the establishment of the neighbourhood — once led the winning regiment that fought against Napoleon’s army.